Basic Data Management in the de.NBI Cloud

 Section 4: Using the Object Storage

-In this section, we will the openstack horizon interface directly.
+In this section, we will use the OpenStack Horizon interface directly.
 Please navigate to the following site:

 https://openstack.cebitec.uni-bielefeld.de/project/